Stats: Buckhead crime spike is real

 Crime stats posted by Atlanta police show a surge in crime citywide, but a larger surge in Buckhead since last year.

-- Robberies citywide are up two percent, but in Buckhead are up 39 percent through last week.
+- Robberies citywide are up 2%, but in Buckhead are up 39% through last week.

-- Aggravated assaults are up 26 percent citywide, but up 52 percent in Buckhead
+- Aggravated assaults are up 26% citywide, but up 52% in Buckhead

-- Larceny from automobiles are up 27 percent citywide but up 40 percent in Buckhead
+- Larceny from automobiles are up 27% citywide but up 40% in Buckhead

-- 143 whatever they’re doing is not working, hasn’t been working, and we’re really tired of being sold a bill of goods that – no ones been able to cash that check

-Contrary to prevailing crime trends: Burglaries citywide are down 42 percent the first five months of 2021 compared to the same period in 2020.
-In Buckhead, the drop is 56 percent.
+Contrary to prevailing crime trends: Burglaries citywide are down 42% in the first five months of 2021 compared to the same period in 2020.
+In Buckhead, the drop is 56%.